Matthew-Dove/Std.Out/README.md

 * Breaking change on the `IStdOut` interface, as the argument orders have been swapped around for consistency.
 * Breaking change on some service, and model namespaces; as they moved class libraries; in order to be re-used by the CLI app.

+## 2.1.1

+* Fixed nuget package source issues, that were treating internal projects / class libraries as external packages.